oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

       ![Apply Policy](./images/opsi-apply-policy.png " ")

 5. Once the mode is enabled the overview page will now show resource information for the OperationsInsights compartment, notice the upper-right hand corner will show Demo Mode is now ON for your session.
-When you would like to exit demo mode you can either click the disable link in the corner or click the now present **Disable Demo Mode** button where you initially enabled it on the overview page.
+When you would like to exit demo mode you can either click the disable link in the corner or click the **Disable Demo Mode** button where you initially enabled it on the overview page.

       ![Demo Mode ON](./images/opsi-demo-mode-on.png " ")